 Presentations which include practical steps to establish or extend interdisciplinary communities are especially welcome.

 Assessing interdisciplinary work is one of the most challenging aspects in interdisciplinary learning and teaching.
 There are not established ‘rules’ of knowledge or accepted benchmarks of success.

 By its very nature, the assessment of interdisciplinary activities must be broad and inclusive, but this also means it is difficult to fit into a rubric or to ‘quantify’.
 In addition, members of the teaching team often bring their own notions of what is ‘correct’ based on their own epistemological backgrounds.

 We are looking for ways that you have found to measure the critical engagement required for successful interdisciplinary outcomes.

-Please see our Call for Papers (PDF) for more information and instructions for submitting your proposal.
+Please see our Call for Papers (PDF) for more information.

 The closing date for submissions was 21 December 2022.